Camille Kostek

-Camille Veronica Kostek (born February 19, 1992) is an American model, television host, and actress.
-She gained recognition for her appearances in the Sports Illustrated Swimsuit Issue, and achieved further prominence after landing a cover of the magazine's 2019 edition.

-Since 2021, Kostek is the on-field host of the game show Wipeout on TBS, and since 2022 hosts NBC's Dancing With Myself.
-She has also appeared in the film Free Guy (2021).
+Camille Veronica Kostek (born February 19, 1992) is an American model, host, and actress.
+She appeared in the Sports Illustrated Swimsuit Issue and was featured on the cover of the magazine's 2019 edition.
+Kostek is the on-field host of the game show Wipeout on TBS, and in 2022 hosted NBC's Dancing with Myself.
+She also appeared in the film Free Guy (2021).

 Early life and education

-Kostek was born in Killingworth, Connecticut on February 19, 1992, to Alan Kostek, a general contractor, and Christina (née Decosta), a gym manager.
+Kostek was born in Killingworth, Connecticut on February 19, 1992, to Alan, a general contractor, and Christina (née Decosta), a gym manager.
 She is the eldest of four siblings, and is of Polish, Irish and Jamaican descent.
 She started taking ballet lessons when she was three years old, and continued her training at Broadway Dance Center in New York City while competing nationally.

-At Haddam-Killingworth High School she was a cheerleader, lacrosse varsity captain, and host of her high school's broadcasting program.
-She majored in communications with a minor in Business at Eastern Connecticut State University.
-She played lacrosse for Eastern before committing full-time as a member of its dance squad and as anchor of its network show TV22.
+At Haddam-Killingworth High School in Higganum, Connecticut, she was a cheerleader, lacrosse varsity captain, and host of her high school's broadcasting program.
+She majored in communications with a minor in business at Eastern Connecticut State University.
+She played lacrosse for Eastern before becoming a full-time member of its dance squad and an anchor of its network show.
 Kostek is a certified barre instructor.

 Career

 Professional cheerleading

 Kostek started her professional cheerleading career at age 19 with the Hartford Colonials of the United Football League.

-In 2013, while a junior at university, Kostek made it to the roster of the National Football League's (NFL) New England Patriots Cheerleaders.
-She landed the cover of its annual Swimsuit Calendar which was shot in Saint Lucia in 2014.
-She also joined the NFL Tour in China as Patriots ambassador where she performed routines and taught youth cheer clinics.
-In addition, Kostek has featured in advertising campaigns for Patriot Place, and served as spokesperson for the cheer team in various television shows and public engagements.
+In 2013, while a junior at university, Kostek made it to the roster of the National Football League's New England Patriots Cheerleaders.
+She landed the cover of the Patriots annual swimsuit calendar which was shot in Saint Lucia in 2014.
+She also joined the NFL Tour in China as the team's ambassador.
+Kostek was featured in advertising campaigns for Patriot Place and served as spokesperson for the cheer team.
 In her last game before retirement, she performed at the University of Phoenix Stadium in Arizona for Super Bowl XLIX where the Patriots beat the Seattle Seahawks on February 1, 2015.

 Hosting

-Kostek started as co-host of programs in ABC, CBS, and Fox affiliate channels in New England, as well as a co-anchor in WPRI-TV's The Rhode Show in 2015.
-She was a reporter for NESN's show Dirty Water TV from 2016 to 2017 covering travel as well as sports events including NASCAR.
-Since 2018, she has hosted and corresponded for South by Southwest, the Super Bowl, the National Hockey League, and Levitate Music Festival, as well as lifestyle, red carpet and sports events for Maxim and Sports Illustrated, among others.
+Kostek was a reporter for NESN's Dirty Water TV from 2016 to 2017 covering travel as well as sports events, including NASCAR.
+Since 2018, she has hosted and corresponded for South by Southwest, the Super Bowl, the National Hockey League, and Levitate Music Festival, as well as lifestyle, red carpet and sports events for Maxim and Sports Illustrated.
 She has also co-hosted radio shows on SiriusXM.

-Right out of college, Kostek was offered a job on ESPN's Saturday Night Football, but turned it down for the opportunity to travel while modeling.
+Out of college, Kostek was offered a job on ESPN's Saturday Night Football, but turned it down for the opportunity to travel while modeling.
 In September 2020, she was announced as on-field host of game show Wipeout on TBS.